5 minutes with... Dana Chisnell

-The Catalonia referendum from 2017.
-Stay in or go out.
+Stay or go out.

-Of course this is the UK ballot from 2017, where you were choosing a party that you wanted to run the country.
+where you are choosing a party that you want to run the country.

 there was a presidential election going on in the US.

 there were also elections for US senator,

 There were also more than 40 questions on the ballot.

 And this is just a check-list.

 This is what ballots look like in the United States.

 This is a typical ballot design for a system where

-to tally the votes.
+That tallies the votes.